GPUOpen-Tools/gpu_performance_api/README.md

 is used by [Radeon Compute Profiler](https://github.com/GPUOpen-Tools/RCP) and [CodeXL](https://github.com/GPUOpen-Tools/CodeXL) as well as several third-party tools.

+## Downloads
+Prebuilt binaries can be downloaded from the Releases page: https://github.com/GPUOpen-Tools/GPA/releases

 ## Table of Contents
 * [Major Features](#major-features)
 * [What's New](#whats-new)